bodand/InfoCLI/README.md

 # InfoCLI v2

 InfoCLI v2 is the rethought version of InfoCLI.
-It
+Callback remade the DSL used to declare options, which allows it to do away with compile-time strings completely: this obviously means terrific improvements to compilation times, and the biggest problem of InfoCLI v1.x is fixed.

 ## Compatibility